SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

     :param str personID: The ID of the person.
+    :param set filter: A set of required attributes to retrieve.
     :param dict options: The processing options.
 Supported options are transactionID.
     :return: a status indicating success or error and in case of success the person data.